-Any trees required by the Administrator for use as marketable timber shall be as nominated in Clause 1.3 of Annexure MRTS04.1.
+Any trees required by the Administrator for use as marketable timber shall be as nominated in Clause 1.3 of Annexure MRTS04.1 to this Technical Specification.
 Such trees shall be clearly marked by the Contractor prior to clearing operations reaching the areas concerned.
 Hold Point 3